 - If you’re getting married on the California side of South Lake Tahoe at Lake Tahoe Resort Hotel, The Landing Resort & Spa, Valhalla Historic Estate, or Tahoe Beach Retreat & Lodge, you will need a marriage license from El Dorado County, California.

 - If you’re getting married on the Nevada side, you’ll need a Douglas County, Nevada, marriage license.
-This includes the Hard Rock Cafe & Casino, Tahoe Ridge Resort, and Zephyr Cove Resort.
+This includes the Golden Nugget Hotel & Casino Lake Tahoe, Tahoe Ridge Resort, and Zephyr Cove Resort.

 No matter what Lake Tahoe wedding venue you choose, you’re sure to get stunning mountain views and top-notch customer service.
 Check out all of our venues or contact the Lake Tahoe Visitors Authority to get started.